elilee476/elilee476.github.io/_posts/X2025-04-05-political-economy-capital-labor-trade.md

 The tl;dr of my take on this is that this *is* a valid concern, but the recently-announced tariffs, as well as the other prominent proposals to deal with these concerns, are not going to succesfully do what the concerned-parties want them to.
 That sounds very milquetoast, so I'll be more clear and say that I think most of this stuff is just a massive waste of money and/or just corruption aimed at enriching Trump or Biden's clients.

 A lot of people in both of these political coalitions have an instinct that this is the case, but they don't have the theoretical tools to explain why what's going on is bad.
 A big part of the problem is that the arguments typically used to defend free trade are only focused on welfare, which skeptics of trading capital for labor are not trying to maximize.
 In fact, a lot of them explicitly admit that their policies *will reduce welfare* but claim it's worth it because Americans are already wealthy and what they really need is to repair the political economy problems of the declining middle class.
-So I hope to make a contribution by arguing in a way that shares a willingness to prioritize political economy problems over welfare––but nonetheless find a fatal means/ends mismatch between the policies that have been used so far to address this and the objectives of those policies.
+So I hope to make a contribution by arguing in a way that shares a willingness to prioritize political economy problems over welfare––but nonetheless finds a fatal means/ends mismatch between the policies that have been used so far to address this and the objectives of those policies.

 ## The Labor Economics of Trade in Mainstream Economic Theory